 The Senior Unsecured Notes rank (i) equally in right of payment with all existing and future senior indebtedness of the Company and the Guarantors that is not expressly subordinated in right of payment to the Senior Unsecured Notes and (ii) senior in right of payment to all existing and future indebtedness of the Company that is expressly subordinated in right of payment to the Senior Unsecured Notes.
-The Senior Unsecured Notes are effectively subordinated to any secured debt and other secured obligations of the Company and the Guarantors, including under the Credit Agreement and Syndicated Floorplan Facility, to the extent of the value of the assets securing such secured debt or other obligations.
+The Senior Unsecured Notes are effectively subordinated to any secured debt and other secured obligations of the Company and the Guarantors, including under the Credit Agreement, to the extent of the value of the assets securing such secured debt or other obligations.
 The Senior Unsecured Notes are structurally subordinated to all existing and future obligations, including indebtedness and trade payables, of any of the Company's subsidiaries that are not Guarantors.

-The Senior Unsecured Notes were issued pursuant to an indenture (the "Indenture") dated May 22, 2014 between the Company, Valiant Trust Company, as trustee, and the Guarantors.
-Subject to certain exceptions and qualifications set forth in the Indenture, the Senior Unsecured Notes limit the ability of the Company and certain of its subsidiaries that are considered to be "restricted subsidiaries" to, among other things (i) make restricted payments; (ii) incur additional indebtedness and issue disgualified or preferred stock; (iv) create or permit to exist liens; (v) create or permit to exist restrictions on the ability of the restricted subsidiaries to make certain payments and distributions; (vi) make certain dispositions and transfers of assets; (vii) engage in amalgamations, mergers or consolidations; and (viii) engage in certain transactions with affiliates.
+The Senior Unsecured Notes were issued pursuant to an indenture (the "Indenture") dated February 11, 2020.
+Subject to certain exceptions and qualifications set forth in the Indenture, the Senior Unsecured Notes limit the ability of the Company and certain of its subsidiaries that are considered to be "restricted subsidiaries" to, among other things (i) make restricted payments; (ii) incur additional indebtedness and issue disqualified or preferred stock; (iv) create or permit to exist liens; (v) create or permit to exist restrictions on the ability of the restricted subsidiaries to make certain payments and distributions; (vi) make certain dispositions and transfers of assets; (vii) engage in amalgamations, mergers or consolidations; and (viii) engage in certain transactions with affiliates.